awsdocs/aws-step-functions-developer-guide/doc_source/amazon-states-language-input-output-processing.md

 + If the `OutputPath` has the default value of `$`, this matches the entire input completely\.
 In this case, the entire input is passed to the next state\.
 + If the `OutputPath` is `null`, JSON text representing an empty object `{}` is sent to the next state\.

 The following example demonstrates how `InputPath`, `ResultPath`, and `OutputPath` fields work in practice\.
-Consider the following input for the current state:
+Consider the following input for the current state\.

 ```
 {